Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 - "--providers.http.pollInterval=30s"

-In my setup, the real endpoint uses an opaque path.
+In my setup, the real endpoint uses a path that's not as easily discoverable.
 Here, Traefik calls the endpoint every 30 seconds.
 It compares the response with the config it already has, then applies the changes.

-Routers can appear and disappear while the container keeps running.
+Routers can appear and disappear while the container keeps running, and this works with no restarts, and with no downtime.

 What the endpoint returns

-On the backend, one controller action builds the Traefik config from the database.
+On the backend side, one controller builds the Traefik configuration from database.

 It finds projects with a custom domain and turns each domain into routers.